pickles976/MarketAPI/README.md

 This project was created using `bun init` in bun v1.0.0.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

 https://bun.sh/docs/api/sqlite

+## Architecture

+1. Market Engine
+2. User/portfolio database
+3. Market API

+The Market Engine is a hash table of ledgers, each ledger holds buy and sell orders.

+The User/Portfolio database is a simple object that acts as a key/value store of User objects.
+The one I am using runs SQLite under the hood, but it could also just be a js object that holds everything in memory.

+The Market API is an object that exposes all the functionality of a market using a combination of the ledgers and database.
+It is set up like a service layer pattern so you can just wrap it in a REST API.

 ## Info